ocirne/omas-backbuch/README.md

 Oma's Backbuch
 ==============

-Some recipes from the cook book of my grandma.
+The recipes from the cook book of my grandma.